- Oakfield Academy

 - A state school for boys and girls aged from 9 to 13.

 - Religion: Does not apply

 - Outcomes for children and learners Requires improvement 1

 - Quality of teaching, learning and assessment Requires improvement 1

 - Personal development, behaviour and welfare Good 1

-- Previous Ofsted grade: Requires improvement on 25th April 2014
+- Previous Ofsted grade: Good on 2nd March 2016

 - Ofsted report: View the Ofsted report